 You likely have an “About Me” or “About Our Company” or “About Us” page on your website.
 And you certainly have a thumbnail image that you use for your social media profiles (if you’re not using a logo or brand).
 Occasionally you might be asked to be interviewed on a blog, or an article may be written referencing you.
-In each of these circumstances, you may want a photo of yourself displayed.
+In each of these circumstances, you’ll want a photo of yourself displayed.
 In a physically disconnected world, where many of your networks and connections are made online, it’s more important than ever for people to sense your authenticity and your personality.

 And you don’t want a terribly lit & slightly inebriated photo of yourself taken at a friend’s wedding, or a snapshot of you on the beach during your vacation to Costa Rica to be the way you represent yourself & your business to the world.
 I once had a client who wanted to use a photo of himself at an event where he was clearly snozzled – yikes!

 If it’s your personal Facebook profile and you regularly update it to show a recent snapshot of you at a speaking engagement or giving a presentation, that’s one thing & you can get away with something less formal.
 If it’s the only headshot of you on the website of your business, that’s another thing entirely.
 This isn’t to say it needs to be stuffy, or nostalgic for Sears photo shoots circa 1981… you want it to reference your personality and that of your business.

 For example, if you’re an investment banker, you’d likely meet your potential clients face-to-face in some level of business attire.
 Maybe not a suit, but something appropriate.
 If you’re a bee keeper, you’re likely wearing something appropriate for that work, etc… In each of these cases it’s not much of an investment of time or money to hire a photographer to take a professional-looking headshot of you in your environment.